toi-uc/toi-uc.github.io/_pages/about.md

 social: true
 ---

-Kenta URANO is a PhD student in the Department of Information and Communication Engineering, Graduate School of Engineering at Nagoya University, JAPAN.
+Kenta URANO received Doctor of Engineering at Department of Information and Communication Engineering, Graduate School of Engineering at Nagoya University, JAPAN.

 ----------